4.2 Indian Child Welfare Act (ICWA)

 2. The child’s tribal affiliation, if known;

-3. The names of the child’s parents, parents’ birthplaces and the child’s mother’s maiden name;
+3. The names of the child’s parents, parents’ birthplaces, and the child’s mother’s maiden name;

 4. A copy of the petition filed with the court, documenting the imminent risk necessitating the child's removal;